The 10+1 Code™

 False certainty scales fast.
 When limits are hidden, errors become decisions.

-AI systems should be designed to learn responsibly from feedback, error, and change.
+AI systems must be designed to learn responsibly from feedback, error, and change.

 What It Requires